Skip to main content

 /**

-* Actually sends the message.
+* Sends the message.

-* @param {Function} done – callback `(err, info)`
+* @param {Function} done - Callback with signature `(err, info)`

 */